usmanwardag/research_buddy/README.md

 [![GitHub stars](https://img.shields.io/github/stars/usmanwardag/research_buddy)](https://github.com/usmanwardag/research_buddy/stargazers)

 Are you someone who frequently reads or writes a research papers.
-Have you ever got bogged down while searching for the citation?
+Have you ever got exhausted while searching for the citation?
 Moving back and forth between the pages and the citation section, and then searching for those papers with the DOI.
 Too much of work right?

 ![Alt Text](https://media.giphy.com/media/oirLISmToyoeI/giphy.gif?cid=ecf05e47dlrdgathxxv740g1jekiz6zdq9ycppxzdd4dyvo0&rid=giphy.gif&ct=g)